-Of course it was too late for Firaun.
+Of course it was too late for Fir'aun.
 With the arrival of death the door of repentance is closed.

-Even thinking over the death of someone else can make the instinct in belief in God strong.
-In Surah al-Waqiah Allah tells the people who are surrounding a dying person:
+Even thinking about the death of someone else can make the instinctive belief in God strong.
+In Surah al-Wagiah Allah tells the people who are surrounding a dying person: